TheresaLui/SelfHelpContent_v2/articles/microsoft.classiccompute/classiccompute-webappnotrespondingortimingout.md

 3. Check the http response code you get in the browser. <br>
 **50x** errors are application-related issues, refer to the troubleshooting blade.
 4. Check that the default ports **80** (for http) and **443** (for https) are accessible.
 Use **TELNET** or **TCPING** to ensure that the **w3wp.exe** process is listening on it. <br>
-If your web application is accessible locally but not externally, it could be a network-related issue.
+If your web application is accessible locally but not externally, it could be a network-related issue. <br>